 5. Design and Development

 We have discussed various factors that are vital determinants of the app-building cost.
-However, another factor that plays a major role in determining the cost to build an app is – who you hire!
+However, another factor that plays a major role in determining the cost to make an app is – who you hire!

 While the option of hiring freelancers and newbies seems a feasible and economical option, it may cost you more in the long run.
 You can find a lot of freelancers out there; however, there can be a big question mark on their skill-set and consistency.